Okanagan Short Story Contest

 General Information for Young Writers

-We have had a couple of teens make it to the shortlisted stage.
+We have had a couple of teens make it to the shortlisted stage in years past, so this year we are offering a High School Category, which is free, and comes with a $200 prize, to help level the playing field a bit.
 We encourage young writers to submit their work.
-However, this is a contest for adult short fiction, not children's stories.
+Make note: this is a contest for literary short fiction, not children's stories.
 We are unable to provide written responses to manuscripts.

 For more information, contact Toby Wesenberg in the Faculty of Creative and Critical Studies.